 Shirish (Albizia Lebbeck)

-Shirish, an Ayurvedic anti-poisonous herb and considered as the most powerful antidote against large number of animal and plant origin poisons.
+Shirish, an Ayurvedic anti-poisonous herb and is considered the most powerful antidote against a large number of animal and plant origin poisons.
 The experiments have proven the property of this herb, like antimicrobial and Immune-modulator actions.
-Shirish is used in treating Aama visha (difficult to digest products generated within the body).
-Aama visha creates imbalance of three doshas namely Vata, Pitta and Kapha.
-Shirish is one among the best medicine in curing different type of allergies.
+Shirish is used in treating Aama visha (difficult-to-digest products generated within the body).
+Aama visha creates an imbalance of three doshas namely Vata, Pitta, and Kapha.
+Shirish is one of the best herbs for curing different types of allergies.

-Phytoconstituents found in Albizia lebbeck are having the properties to suppress histamine induced allergic reaction like bronchospasm, pulmonary eosinophilia, spreading skin diseases like erysipelas and anaphylaxis in food allergies.
+Phytoconstituents found in Albizia lebbeck are having the properties to suppress histamine-induced allergic reactions like bronchospasm, pulmonary eosinophilia, spreading skin diseases like erysipelas, and anaphylaxis in food allergies.

 Botanical Classification and Native Names

 |Sanskrit Name||Shukriya, Kapitana, , Bhandira Mrudupushpa,Bhandi.|

 |English Name||Lebbek Tree, Flea Tree, Frywood, And Woman’s Tongue Tree|

 |Kannada Name||Bage Mara|

 |Punjabi Name||Siri, Shari|